obsidianplayground/obsidian-vault-near/NEAR KIT/README.md

 VIEW METHOD
 - for view only methods
 - does not require sign in
+- gets contractId, methodName, and args from file properties
-- inserts view results at cursor position
+- inserts view results at bottom of the file

 CALL METHOD
 - for function call transactions